 If you are looking for something that is homemade, start to finish, check out my Onion Soufflé.
-(Although the Gluten Free Corn Souffle is a better gluten free option)
+Both that and my corn soufflé are perfect for Thanksgiving or the holidays.Print

 Pre-heat oven to 350.

-Spray a pan with a non-stick cooking spray.
+Grease a baking dish with butter or a non-stick cooking spray.

 Bake until cooked through, about an hou and golden brown and cooked in the middle, about one hour.
 Enjoy!

 If you make this earlier in the day, do not refrigerate it.
 Simply keep it loosely covered on the stove then put it in the oven heat it up when you are ready to eat.